mathspp/mathspp/pages/03.talks/_20230718-practical-introduction-to-descriptors/talk.md

 This tutorial had not been scheduled in advance.
 The day before, I noticed there was an empty slot in the schedule.
-After talking to the organisers, we concluded it was OK for me to use that slot and so I whipped up a short, practical tutorial for descriptors.
+After talking to the organisers, we concluded it was OK for me to use that slot and so I whipped up a short, practical tutorial for descriptors!

+I got incredible feedback!
+A participant, Sofia, wrote:

+ > “Fantastic workshop about descriptors!
+ > I came out of it having learnt a lot about what goes on in the background.
+ > Really loved the friendly approach and the practical exercises with solutions so that everyone can follow.
+ > Keep going 🚀”

 [article]: /blog/pydonts/describing-descriptors